The Texas

 Project description

-This project will convert the intersections on Bandera Rd. at Hausman Rd./Leslie Rd. and Cedar Trail to "Restricted Crossing U‑turn" (RCUT) intersections, add signalized turnarounds at multiple intermediate locations, and close the crossover at Diamond K Trail.
-It will also construct a new signalized left turn from northbound Bandera Rd. to Legend Trail, expand the southbound Bandera left turn to Hausman to two lanes, and will widen Bandera to three lanes in each direction between Hausman/Leslie and Circle A Trail.
+This project converted the intersections on Bandera Rd. at Hausman Rd./Leslie Rd. and Cedar Trail to "Restricted Crossing U‑turn" (RCUT) intersections, added signalized turnarounds at multiple intermediate locations, and closed the crossover at Diamond K Trail.
+It has also constructed a new signalized left turn from northbound Bandera Rd. to Legend Trail, expanded the southbound Bandera left turn to Hausman to two lanes, and has widened Bandera to three lanes in each direction between Hausman/Leslie and Circle A Trail.

-The RCUT intersections will prevent traffic on Leslie/Hausman and Cedar Trail from going straight or turning left.
-Instead, all traffic will make a right turn, then use a signalized turnaround about 1,000 feet downstream to make a U‑turn and continue in the intended direction of travel.
-Left turns from Bandera Rd. to those cross streets will still be allowed.
+The RCUT intersections prevent traffic on Leslie/Hausman and Cedar Trail from going straight or turning left.
+Instead, all traffic must make a right turn, then use a signalized turnaround about 1,000 feet downstream to make a U‑turn and continue in the intended direction of travel.
+Left turns from Bandera Rd. to those cross streets is still allowed.
 To better visualize this, click on the following diagram.

 Left turn schematic